Swainsona formosa: Common names

 It is well adapted to life as a desert plant.
 The small seeds have a long viability, and can germinate after many years.
 Seeds have a hard seed coat, which protects them from harsh arid environments until the next rainfall, but inhibits germination in normal domestic environments.
 Growers can overcome this dormancy either by nicking the seed coat away from the 'eye' of the seed, by rubbing the seed gently between pieces of sandpaper, or by placing the seed in hot (just off-boiling) water and leaving it to soak overnight.

-Once germinated, seedlings quickly establish a deep taproot, vital for desert survival.
-This means that if domestically grown, they should either be planted in their intended final location, transplanted as soon as possible after germination, or grafted as a seedling on to a different root such as the bladder senna, Colutea arborescens.
-They do not tolerate disturbance of their roots but, once established in well-drained soil, require little and infrequent watering, and can withstand extreme heat and sunshine, as well as light frosts.
+Ecology

-Sturt's desert pea is not endangered, but it is illegal to collect specimens of the plant from Crown land without a permit.
-The plants must not be collected from private land without the written consent of the land owner.
+Flowers are bird-pollinated in the wild.

 Use as emblem and icon

 Sturt's desert pea (described as Clianthus formosus) was adopted as the floral emblem of the state of South Australia on 23 November 1961.
-Its iconic status in Australia, and particularly in South Australia, has ensured its use as a popular subject in artwork and photography, as well as a decorative motif, and in a range of commercial uses (such as the previous logo of BankSA).
-It appears in the logo of the National Parks and Wildlife Service, South Australia, as well as in its associated volunteer umbrella organisation, Friends of Parks.
-Sturt's Desert Pea has also made many appearances in prose and verse, as well as featuring in some aboriginal legends.
+Its iconic status in Australia, and especially in South Australia, has ensured its use as a popular subject in artwork and photography.
+It appears in the logos of the Outback Communities Authority and the National Parks and Wildlife Service, South Australia together with the associated volunteer umbrella organisation, Friends of Parks.
+Sturt's Desert Pea has also made many appearances in prose and verse, as well as featuring in some Aboriginal legends.

-Sturt's desert pea has appeared in several releases of Australian postage stamps depicting Australian floral emblems (issued in 1968, 1971 and 2005).
+Sturt's desert pea has appeared in several releases of Australian postage stamps depicting Australian floral emblems issued in 1968, 1971 and 2005.
 The flower also features on the logo of Charles Sturt University, which is also named after the explorer.